webyrd/multi-quine/README.md

 # multi-quine
 Generation of simple multi-language quines using relational interpreters for two Scheme-like languages.

-This is really a proof-of-concept, given that the languages are almost identical.
+This is really a proof-of-concept, given that both languages are just variants of Scheme.
 Which languages with more interesting differences should we implement?

 Language 1 supports `cons` but not `list`, while language 2 supports `list` but not `cons`.
+Language 1 also supports 'eval' and lazy $cons/$car/$cdr.
+Thanks to Dan Friedman for the lazy cons.

 Here is the last (and most interesting) pair of programs from the "multi-lang-quines-langs-1-and-2-non-cheeky" multi-language quine inference test: